JahstreetOrg/spark-on-kubernetes-helm/charts/spark-cluster/README.md

-# Helm Chart for Spark on Kubernetes cluster with Apache Livy, Spark History Server and JupyterHub
+# Helm Chart for Spark on Kubernetes cluster

 #### Configurations